codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/steps/composition.md

 * Composition Services
 * Composition Candidates

 Composition services are helper services that are needed for the tests to run.
-These can be a database, a queue, a cache, or the back-end docker image of your application.
+These can be a database, a queue, a cache, or the backend docker image of your application.

 Composition candidates are special services that will execute the tests.
 Codefresh will monitor their execution and fail the build if they do not succeed.
 Almost always composition candidates are Docker images that contain unit/integration tests or other kinds of tests (e.g. performance)